German Shepherd Husky Mix: The True AlphaReading Time: 5 minutes

 Puppyhood is an important time for dogs!

-During their first few weeks of life, owners should introduce their German Shepherd Husky Mix puppy to as many people, pets, dogs, children, sights, and sounds in order to make sure their puppy grows up to be friendly.
+During their first few months of life, owners should introduce their German Shepherd Husky mix puppy to as many people, pets, dogs, children, sights, and sounds in order to make sure their puppy grows up to be confident and friendly well-mannered dogs.

 This is also the time when owners should begin training their puppy by setting boundaries and house-rules.